Hyugasi/DealerShip-Site/README.md

 - [ ] Design of owner site
 - [ ] Frontend Moving Images
 - [ ] Carosel of images on the "Read More"
+- [ ] Have a file upload instead of a link to the image

 ## Time Priority Matrix